 9. Goal Suck

-Goal suck is a unique Canadian term.
+Goal suck is a unique Canadian slang term that emerged somewhere in the mid-20th century.
 It is a hockey-specific slang used to describe a player whose primary focus is only on scoring goals and not contributing to the overall team effort.
-In the fast-paced world of Canadian ice hockey, where teamwork is paramount, being labelled a "goal suck" is not a compliment.
+In the fast-paced world of Canadian ice hockey, where teamwork is paramount, being labelled a "goal suck" is not a compliment!

 Phrase: He didn't pass the puck, why is he being such a goal suck?